crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- The type of parameter placeholders in sub-queries in the FROM clause of a query can now be resolved to support postgresql clients relying on the ``ParameterDescription`` message.
+  This enables queries like ``select * from (select $1::int + $2) t``

 - Fixed sql parser to not allow repeated ``PARTITION BY`` or ``CLUSTERED BY |
   INTO`` tokens on ``CREATE TABLE`` statements.